 Also, that amazing sushi you had?
 That was previously frozen.
 Flash freezing kills parasites in the fish, so the FDA requires that sushi-grade salmon be frozen.
 Done right, this doesn't hurt the flavor or health benefits of the fish.
 And thawing is easy.
 Like frozen meats, just leave it on a tray in the fridge over-night, or thaw it under running water (still in its vacuum-sealed packaging).

-King and Sockeye Salmon Filets will be available on Crowd Cow for the West Coast starting on May 31st.
+King and Sockeye Salmon Fillets will be available on Crowd Cow for the West Coast and East Coast starting on June 25, 2019.